ricsam/weather-app/README.md

 5. Run `npm run build` to build the project

 ## About
-The gist of the application consists of the [containers](https://github.com/ricsam/weather-app/tree/master/app/containers){:target="_blank"}
+The gist of the application consists of the <a href="https://github.com/ricsam/weather-app/tree/master/app/containers" target="_blank">containers</a>
   * App
   * HomePage
   * Search